 Geronimo “When I put a dish on the menu, I want to give you a part of me,” says Sllin Cruz, the executive chef/partner.
 Art and elegant banquettes counterpoint the thick adobe walls, kiva fireplaces, and wooden beams of the building, which dates to 1756.
 “I constantly think about how to balance the classics with new dishes,” Cruz explains about the “global eclectic” menu.
 Main courses might feature peppercorn-rubbed elk tenderloin or mesquite-grilled lobster tails with angel-hair pasta and creamy garlic-chile sauce.
 Innovative desserts include a wasabi panna cotta.
 “I imagine a dish in my mind and then put it on the plate,” says Cruz.

 La Casa Sena You can’t beat the ambience at Casa Sena, snuggled the courtyard of a hacienda-style adobe that’s one of the oldest surviving houses in Santa Fe.
 Classic entrées get zingy twists, such as pan-seared salmon with a spiced mocha crust, or roasted rib-eye partnered with a mushroom-asiago-gorgonzola enchilada and red chile.
 Since the restaurant has an affiliated wine shop, the wine list has more than 1,000 selections in all price ranges, from Grand Cru Burgundies to New Mexico’s finest new producers.
-Want someone to sing for your supper?
-At La Cantina (part of the same complex) the musical wait staff entertains you with the best of Broadway and much more.
+From Wednesday to Saturday, you can catch some jazz at the adjoining Club Legato.

 Compound Restaurant “Kiva Modern” describes the stylish but welcoming décor at Compound Restaurant.
 Named the James Beard Foundation’s Best Chef/Southwest 2005, chef/owner Mark Kiffin has created a farm-to-table menu that showcases regional ingredients in contemporary American dishes with a Mediterranean influence.
-Changing seasonally, selections might include Alaskan halibut with watercress-butter sauce, or grilled Black Angus tenderloin with seared cepe mushrooms and foie-gras hollandaise.
+Changing seasonally, selections might include striped bass swathed in a golden curry, or grilled Black Angus tenderloin with short-rib ravioli and Madeira sauce.

-Vanessie’s Piano Bar Flowing through the keyboard from Beethoven to The Beatles, Doug Montgomery has been Santa Fe’s piano man for more than 30 years.
+Doug Montgomery / Rio Chama Prime Steakhouse Flowing through the keyboard from Beethoven to The Beatles, Doug Montgomery has been Santa Fe’s piano man for more than 40 years.
 In his banter, the Juilliard-schooled Montgomery (he holds a master’s degree) shares little-known facts about composers, lyricists and Broadway legends.
 Most importantly, he enthralls with his interpretations of the songs, changing rhythms ever-so-slightly so that even classics seem first-time fresh.
 Requests gladly taken.
-Swank but cozy, the lounge has a tasty menu that can satisfy you from nibbles (crab cakes, ahi tacos) to main courses (from pizzas and burgers to filet mignon).
 It all feels very glamorous and chic.
+Doug plays most Sundays and Mondays at Rio Chama Prime Steakhouse—no reservations.

 MORE TIPS FOR FOODIES